 half of the warm pepper finely chopped (the bottom half, that’s much less spicy)

-Preheat the oven to 2 hundred stages Celsius.
-If you locate truly small squashes, halve them lengthwise, if they’re rather larger, reduce them lengthwise into four sections.
-Place them in a greased baking pan in a touch olive oil, and region inside the oven for about five mins of grilling.
+Preheat the oven to 200 stages Celsius.
+If you locate tiny squashes, halve them lengthwise; if they’re rather larger, reduce them lengthwise into four sections.
+Place them in a greased baking pan in a touch olive oil and region inside the oven for about five mins of grilling.
 Remove and permit to cool.